kotalco/docs/ethereum/clique.md

 {% hint style="warning" %}
 Kotal will reject your node if you set both `spec.genesis` and `spec.network`.
-Use `spec.network` if you're joining a public network, use `spec.genesis` if you're joining private network.
+Use `spec.network` if you're joining a public network, or use `spec.genesis` if you're joining private network.
 {% endhint %}

 ## Deploy Private Network Node